First we describe the history and then we provide insights into how OKR made Google successful:

 John Doerr

 who previously worked at Intel.
-There he learned from Andrew Grove – or Andy Grove, the founder of the OKR model, co-founder (“late founder”) and long-standing CEO of Intel – about the OKR method, which was based on the management method “Management by Objectives” (MbO).
+There he learned about the OKR method, which was based on the management method “Management by Objectives” (MbO), from Andrew Grove – or Andy Grove, the founder of the OKR model, first COO and long-time CEO of Intel.
 More about the OKR method – as well as how objectives and key results are created, how optimal objectives are created, making key results OKR measurable, what “ambitious goals” are, and much more. on the OKR examples page.

 John Doerr introduced the OKR method at Google in 1999.
 On this page we describe the further exciting historical process of how John Doerr presented the topic of OKRs to the Google founders and provide links to interesting sources.